 That being said, if you are married on December 31, 2019, you are considered to be married for the full year.
-Therefore, you must either file joint or separate.
+Therefore, if you already filed a tax return as an individual, you’ll need to amend your tax return to update your filing status to either married filing jointly or separate.

 For those of you who are changing your name, you will need to contact the Social Security Administration to file a form SS-5 as soon as possible.
 This is important when tax time rolls around because your tax return will be rejected if the name you are filing with does not match the name for your social security number.

 If this happens, you can simply file with your original name and correct it next tax season with the Social Security Administration.

 Although you can no longer claim your baby as a personal exemption, you can still claim deductions.
 For instance, you can claim the Child Tax Credit, the Earned Income Credit, and the Child and Dependent Care Credit.

 For the current 2018 tax year, the Child Tax Credit is $2,000 per child with a refundable amount of up to $1,400 per qualifying child as long as you meet certain income requirements.
 The Child and Dependent Care Credit goes up to 35% of $3,000 for qualified childcare expenses for children under 13.

 Another important tax reminder would be obtaining a social security card for your newborn.
 You can do this right at the hospital when you apply for a birth certificate.
 This prevents you from having to go through the trouble of filing Form SS-5 and providing proof of your baby’s age, identity and United States citizenship.